Feature Concatenation Multi-view Subspace Clustering: Optimization

 The corresponding ALM problem of (\ref{FCMSC_ObjectiveFunction_withJ}), which should be minimized in this section,can be shown as follows:

 where $Y_1$, $Y_2$, and $Y_3$ are Laplacian multipliers, $\mu$ indicates a positive adaptive penalty parameter, $\left\langle {A,B} \right\rangle$ denotes the trace of ${A^T}B$.

-Since we employ the Alternating Direction Minimization strategy to minimize the above ALM problem, the whole problem is decomposed into several subproblems, which are convex and can be optimized effectively.
+Since the Alternating Direction Minimization strategy is employed to minimize the above ALM problem, the whole problem is decomposed into several subproblems, which are convex and can be optimized effectively.